 As an author, the less you say, the better.
 Strunk and White ring this bell in Rule 17 — omit needless words.

 But what if your theme eludes description?
-You then face two options: dazzling prose, or experience.
-Novelist Jennifer DuBois provides an example of each in her Word Craft column from last Saturday:
+Novelist Jennifer DuBois provides an example of what to do in her Word Craft column from last Saturday:

-Jennifer Egan sets a different challenge for herself in “A Visit From the Goon Squad.”
 In the middle of a novel about music (already notoriously difficult to write about), she gives us an autistic boy, Lincoln, who is fascinated by the pauses in pop songs.
-Lincoln’s subjective experience is unusually defended against efforts at description, and Ms. Egan’s approach to writing about it is elegant—she doesn’t.
+Lincoln’s subjective experience is unusually defended against efforts at description, and Ms. Egan’s approach to writing about it is elegant — she doesn’t.

 My favorite writing challenge has always been, “say it better in half the words.”
 Now there’s a corollary.
 Say it better in no words.